CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

     ![](./images/botframe1(10).png)

-    >**Note:** When the bot starts, note the endpoint at which it is running is shown.
+    >**Note:** When the bot starts, note that the endpoint at which it is running is shown.
 This should be similar to  **http://localhost:3978**.

-2. Start the **Bot Framework Emulator** by double clicking on the icon on the desktop.
+2. Start the **Bot Framework Emulator** by double-clicking on the icon on the desktop.

 1. Select **Open bot (1)** by specifying the endpoint with the **`http://localhost:3978/api/messages` (2)** path appended, and select **Connect (3)**: